Two great loves: Sand Springs couple uses passion for wrestling to benefit local youth program

 “We say the best ideas at our church don’t come from the staff, they come from the people,” Barnett said.
 “They wanted to find their passion and pair it with the gospel.”

+Nathan added, “To be able to have this and benefit the church and youth program, something does so much for the community, is something really special for us.”

-Along with promoting the event, both Nathan and Audra will compete on Saturday’s card as well.
+Along with promoting the event, both Nathan and Audra competed on Saturday’s card as well.
+The couple has stepped in the ring numerous times previously.
+Nathan wrestled in a triple-threat match for during a house show against the WWE’s Carlito while Audra has both wrestled and participated as an extra in local WWE events.

-Under her wrestling name of Skylar Slice, Audra and her sister, Killista, will wrestle in a women’s tag-team match.
-Nathan, who wrestles under his real name, will be part of the battle royal, a multi-man match where the last two men in the ring will be crowned the first-ever tag team champions.
+Under her wrestling name of Skylar Slice, Audra and her sister, Killista, wrestled in a women’s tag-team match on Saturday.
+Nathan, who wrestles under his real name, was part of the battle royal, a multi-man match where the last two men in the ring will be crowned the first-ever tag team champions.

 Bringing pro wrestling to Sand Springs has been an arduous task, which required licensing from the Oklahoma Athletic Commission, the proper insurance and blood tests for the safety of the wrestlers.